peterbb148/peterbb148/README.md

 # About me

-35+ years of experience within professional software development of IT systems ranging from research, military, pharmaceutical, mobile & line of business in both national and international organizations.
+32 years of experience in professional software development of IT systems ranging from research, military, pharmaceutical, mobile & line of business in both national and international organizations deployed nationally, internationally, globally onpremises and in the cloud.

 First decade as a developer on pretty much every platform using a wide range of programming languages.
 Eventually settling on three tier web based systems.